khipu-io/khipu/README.md

 The major researches of Khipu so far:

   - Try to execute transactions in a block as in parallel as possible.
 Average 80% transactions in one block could be executed in parallel currently
-  - A storage engine (Kesque) specially designed for blockchain, developed based on Kafka's log engine.
-Which perform only 1 disk I/O at most for 99.x% random read
+  - LMDB based storage engine carefully designed for blockchain.
+  - The fastest Ethereum implemention

-### Status - Alpha Release 0.1.0-alpha
+### Status - Alpha Release 0.2.0-beta

 This version of the code supports